[Updated Post for 2025: Trends and Latest Research]

 Conflict is inevitable in every business.
 Let’s admit it – customer service organizations have collectively trained customers to believe that the louder they complain, the more likely they will have their issue or complaint resolved.
 That is because, in many cases, it works!

 Before the proliferation of self-serve options and multi-channel communication, customer service call volume was significantly higher, which meant that a CSR might have one irate caller a day.
 While the call volume is lower, the concentration of irate, frustrated, confused, and upset callers is higher.
 A CSR may receive several high-emotion calls in a day.
-And in addition to the initial problem that needs to be addressed, the customer's emotions now complicate the conversation.
+In addition to the initial problem that needs to be addressed, the customer's emotions now complicate the conversation.

 Why this skill is important:

-Only 1 out of 26 unhappy customers complain.
-91% of unhappy customers who are non-complainers simply leave. ~ Kolsky
+Only 1 out of 25 unhappy customers complain.
+90% of unhappy customers who are non-complainers simply leave. ~ Kolsky (2025)

 7. Communication Skills